-Now in terms of clock specifications, an asus 6800 xt cores clock frequency of 2340 megahertz, which is a full percent boost over the 2250 megahertz defaults spec.
+Now in terms of clock specifications, an asus 6800 xt cores clock frequency of 2340 megahertz, which is a 4 percent boost over the 2250 megahertz defaults spec.
 Of course, the gddr6 memory has been left at 16 gigabits per second.

-Though should not the both the core and memory I have a clocks have been limited by AMD that is artificially limited the asus graphics card could technically or really should overclock higher than but these are the limits enforced by AMD quite disappointing there on AMD behalf but this is what I have chosen to do with all of that rdna 2 GPUs.
+Though should not the both the core and memory I have a clocks have been limited by AMD that is artificially limited the Asus graphics card could technically or really should overclock higher than but these are the limits enforced by AMD quite disappointing there on AMD behalf but this is what I have chosen to do with all of that rdna 2 GPUs.

 Finally, whatever clocked the card sucked down 366 watts, so just a 15 percent increase in the stock factory OC configuration.
 I just finally please note that I'm still using my AMD Ryzen 9 3950X test system for testing these AIB graphics cards.
 However, I am transitioning to the 5950x for all of our other GPU testings, and the system uses 32 gigabytes of DDR4 3200 memory.